 Do you wish to encourage them to find their way back to the carefree realm of playfulness and lightness they were just moments ago?

 Now, instead of extending that much-needed warmth, love, and support that you may intuitively feel to give, imagine saying something to them that echoes the self-critical thoughts you sometimes inflict upon yourself during moments of pain or fear.
-Perhaps you find yourself saying, "Just get over it," or "Stop feeling this way."
+Perhaps you find yourself saying, "You just need to get over it," or "Nobody else feels this way... what's wrong with you?"

-Maybe you say, "Why are you always like this?" or "Nobody will ever like/love you if you continue acting like this."
-"You'll never be good enough," or "You'll never amount to anything in life."
-Shocking, isn't it?
+Maybe you say, "You'll never be good, successful, thin enough."
+Now, imagining saying this to a child is shocking, isn't it?
 This cruel inner dialogue is all too familiar to some of us.
 We become our own tormentors and as cliché as it may sound - our own worst enemies.

 Reflecting on this, I invite you to notice how you treat yourself during future moments of distress.
 What do you say to yourself in those vulnerable times?
 Is it kind, compassionate, and soothing?
-Would you say the same words to your five-year-old self if they were sitting before you, sharing the same pain?
+Would you say the same words to your nine-year-old self if they were sitting in front of you, sharing the same pain?

 In embarking on the journey of inner child work, we confront the undeniable truth that we carry the echoes of our childhood within us.
 The beliefs, experiences, and emotions we absorbed as children continue to shape our lives as adults.
 By reconnecting with and nurturing our inner child, we can heal past wounds and foster self-compassion, kindness, resilience, a sense of wholeness, and inner peace.